6 Tips to make a killer social media audit

 - Channel-specific metrics

 You can find these metrics in two ways: you can either use a third-party social analytics tool to create reports for you.
+Keep in mind that has few third party platforms that generates the reports such as:

 Here are the details on how to do that on each one: